bain-cs111/bain-cs111.github.io/pages/syllabus.md

 | F  | 0  - 59.99 |

 > **Note**: The Graduate School does not recognize D letter grades meaning if you are enrolled in the class as a graduate student, the range for the F grade is 0-69.99.
- December 8, 9am |

 ## Tutorials
 The idea of the Tutorials is to provide you with opportunities to both practice your own programming skill *as well as learn to communicate with and help other programmers*.
 As such, these Tutorials will be held on Wednesdays (with one exception) during our scheduled class time during the quarter.

+These will start the second week of class and you will sign up for a particular Tutorial group at the end of Week 1.

+By completing the tutorials, you will become familiar with the types of strategies you might use to approach problems , push you to write lots of programs, and help you assess what you know and don't know so that you can know when to ask for more help in lecture or in office hours.

 This course is meant to a be a learning community which requires the dedicated participation of all members.
 Attendance is required for the first Tutorial, but you may choose to submit future tutorials remotely.

 If you attend the Tutorial session in-person and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive full-credit.
 If you choose not to attend in-person, then your assignment will be reviewed for completion and you may nor may not receive full credit.

+We will not accept late tutorial submissions.

 ## Exercises

-The Exercises serve as larger programming assignments that build upon the content we discuss in lecture on work on in Tutorials.
-The 10 weekly Exercises will be spread across our 11 weeks of class and will be submitted on Canvas.
+The Exercises serve as larger programming assignments that build upon the content we discuss in lecture and work on in Tutorials.
+The 10 weekly Exercises will be spread across our 11 weeks of class and will be submitted on Canvas and generally due on Mondays before the start of class.

 We do not accept resubmissions of assignments.
 This means it is up to you to verify that:
 1. You have submitted the correct file.